cnk3x/rotate/README.md

     // contains filtered or unexported fields
 }
 ```

-Logger is an io.WriteCloser that writes to the specified filename.
+Writer is an io.WriteCloser that writes to the specified filename.

-Logger opens or creates the logfile on first Write.
+Writer opens or creates the logfile on first Write.
 If the file exists and
 is less than MaxSize megabytes, lumberjack will open and append to that file.
 If the file exists and its size is >= MaxSize megabytes, the file is renamed
 by putting the current time in a timestamp in the name immediately before the